John Deacon BSc. (John Richard Deacon)

 In 1969 John got an entry to Chelsea College in London to study electronics – his interest from childhood.
 His career was more important to him, so John decided he would have to leave the band, to concentrate on studies.

 Johns first song was Misfire from the Sheer Heart Attack album, but it was his next song ‘You’re My Best Friend’ which ended up being a real hit.
 Later songs from John in cluded some of Queens most widely recognisable songs, including ‘I Want To Break Free’, ‘Another One Bites The Dust’, ‘Spread Your Wings’, and ‘One Year Of Love’.
 John also co-wrote some songs with Freddie and other members of the group.

 John flirted briefly with a solo career in 1986, when he setup the group, ‘The Immortals’ with Robert Ahwai and Lenny Zakatek. they recorded ‘No Turning Back’ and released it as a single in 1986, and the song was used in the film ‘Biggles’.
 John also appears as a cameo in the film.

 Between 1986 and 1997 John again worked with Queen, completing ‘The Miracle’ and ‘Innuendo’ albums, assisting with ‘Made in Heaven’ and the recording of the Queen single ‘No One But You’ in 1997, and did assist in preliminary work on the ‘We Will Rock You’ stage show.

-John has now officially retired from the music business but does endorse the new tour, but did not wish to be part of it.
+John Deacon has now officially retired from the music business but does endorse the new tour, but did not wish to be part of it.
 John Deacon also checks-up with the Queen fan clubs to keep in touch with the fans.
 According to the latest information on John Deacon he no spends time with his family some where in the Canary Islands and he also has a home in the UK.